burlachenkok/burtorch/README_5_BUILTIN_GITHUB_ACTIONS.md

 ./.github/workflows/ci.yaml
 ```

-If the project is cloned to activate runners you need to perform the needed configuration in the:
+If the project is cloned to activate runners, you need to perform the needed configuration in the:
 ```
 https://github.com/<github-user>/<repo-name>/settings/actions
 ```